matuteiglesias/journal/content/Dev/2025-05-04_Developed_Summarization_System_for_ChatGPT_Logs.md

 ### Pending Tasks
 - Further refine summarization techniques to address remaining issues such as truncation and generic summaries.
-- Continue optimizing model performance for large-scale [[data processing]].
+- Continue optimizing model performance for large-scale data processing.